Tori-Bot: Um...Mr. Editor? You don't have to pay me for this page...really...

 - Also invoked during Hiyori's introduction to Orihime and Sado, where she smacks Shinji each time he interrupts her.
 Identical panels are used to highlight Shinji's worsening condition as well as Chad and Orihime's reaction.

-- The first pages of the two fights between Aoki and Papaya in Hajime No Ippo both have a rigorously identical panel layout and an identical pose for Aoki.
+- The first pages of the two fights between Aoki and Papaya in Hajime no Ippo both have a rigorously identical panel layout and an identical pose for Aoki.
 So are the pages where Aoki takes the "Coconut Punch".
-The two fights are dozens of chapters apart, making it doubly hilarious when you realize that.
+The two fights are dozens of chapters apart.

-- One page of Hero Squared was a nine-panel grid of Milo in the exact same pose.
+- One page of Hero Squared is a nine-panel grid of Milo in the exact same pose.

-- Hilariously lampshaded in this page◊ of Invincible featuring a comic book artist talking about reusing panels.
+- Hilariously lampshaded in one page◊ of Invincible featuring a comic book artist talking about reusing panels.

-- There's a Calvin And Hobbes strip where Calvin is telling Hobbes about his grandfather, who complains that modern comic strips are "nothing but a bunch of xeroxed talking heads".
+- Parodied in one strip from Calvin and Hobbes.
+Calvin talks about how his grandfather complains that modern comic strips are "nothing but a bunch of xeroxed talking heads".
 Every panel in the strip is the same two-shot of Calvin and Hobbes, with only the speech bubbles changing.
 (On closer inspection, there are enough tiny differences to show that each "identical" panel was actually drawn separately.)

 - This happens inadvertently in Garfield Minus Garfield strips since Garfield is removed from the panels.
 Granted, when this happens normally, it's a conscious decision to reuse valuable panel space.

 - Madam & Eve: Done in this strip◊ ostensibly to reduce waste during a municipal workers' strike.